-Arthritis ACT, ABN 25538506729, is a non-profit organisation that aims to improve the quality of life of people in the ACT who are living with pain or fatiguing conditions including any type of arthritis, any type of chronic pain, myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) or any other fatiguing condition including long COVID.
+Arthritis ACT, ABN 25538506729, is a non-profit registered charity organisation that aims to improve the quality of life of people in the ACT who are living with pain or fatiguing conditions including any type of arthritis, any type of chronic pain, myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) or any other fatiguing condition including long COVID.
 It was established in 1977 and over recent years we have joined with the ACT ME/CFS Society and Pain Support ACT.
 We now work under the banner of ‘Build a Better Me’.

 Arthritis ACT adheres to the Privacy Act 1988 and the Privacy Amendment (Private Sector) Act 2000.
 Arthritis ACT affirms the protection of individual or authorised delegates from the unfair or unauthorized use of their personal information.
 Arthritis ACT adheres to the following principles.

 Collection of Information: Personal information can only be collected when it is necessary for an organisation’s operations.

 Use and Disclosure of Information: Information can only be used or disclosed for its original purpose of collection.

 Data Quality: All information must be recorded without bias, feeling, assumption and undue subjectivity.

 Data Security: Arthritis ACT will take reasonable precautions to protect personal information so that it is not misused, lost, accessed by unauthorized people, modified or disclosed.

 Clients or authorised delegate Files: All clients or authorised delegates have the right of access to their files.